bhoov/nbdev/README.md

-    nbdev_install             Install Quarto and the current library nbdev_install_hooks       Install Jupyter and git hooks to automatically clean, trust, and fix merge conflicts in notebooks nbdev_install_quarto      Install latest Quarto on macOS or Linux, prints instructions for Windows nbdev_merge               Git merge driver for notebooks
+    nbdev_install             Install Quarto and the current library nbdev_install_hooks       Install Jupyter and git hooks to automatically clean, trust, and fix merge conflicts in notebooks nbdev_install_quarto      Install latest Quarto on macOS or Linux, prints instructions for Windows nbdev_ipynb_to_qmd
+        Converts .ipynb files from source_folder to .qmd files in dest_folder.
+        Other files are copied directly.
+Replicates directory structure.

+        Warning, you will need to manually check the generated .qmd files for:
+        1. **Code blocks that contain 3 backticks**.
+            All code blocks are exported using 3 backticks.
+Any codeblocks with python strings containing 3 consecutive backticks will break.
+            Manually change the code fences to use 4+ backticks if you need to include 3 consecutive backticks in a code block.

+        2. **Frontmatter encoded using lists of KV pairs**.
+            This is not supported in .qmd files.
+You will need to manually add the frontmatter to the .qmd files in the standard frontmatter format.

+    nbdev_merge               Git merge driver for notebooks
     nbdev_migrate             Convert all markdown and notebook files in `path` from v1 to v2 nbdev_new                 Create an nbdev project.